Todd Ricketts

-Todd Matthew Ricketts (born September 23, 1969) is an American businessman and politician who is a co-owner of the Chicago Cubs, a former member of Charles Schwab & Co. board of directors, and a former Republican National Committee Finance Chairman.
+Todd Matthew Ricketts (born September 23, 1969) is an American businessman and politician who is a co-owner of the Chicago Cubs, a former member of Charles Schwab & Co. board of directors, and a former Republican National Committee Finance Chair.

 Early life and education

 Todd Ricketts is the son of Marlene Margaret (née Volkmer) and TD Ameritrade founder and billionaire Joe Ricketts.
 Ricketts grew up in Omaha, Nebraska.
 Forbes estimate of the Ricketts' family wealth ($4.3 billion), consolidated under J. Joseph Ricketts name, placed them at No. 359 on the Forbes 400 list.
 Ricketts is also brother of Pete Ricketts, a former governor and current senator for Nebraska.

 Ricketts earned a bachelor of arts in economics at Loyola University Chicago in 1994 and later attended the University of Chicago's Booth School of Business.
 Ricketts left Booth before finishing his MBA requirements to work as a trader at a New York-based startup, Knight Securities.